 - Eggplant, roasted – eggplant is another main ingredient here – head over below to see how to roast a whole eggplant in the oven (the easiest way)

-- Tomatoes – tomatoes, combined with roasted peppers and eggplant are a wonderful way to bring more flavor to this vegetable-rich relish.
+- Tomatoes – fresh tomatoes, combined with roasted peppers and eggplant are a wonderful way to bring more flavor to this vegetable-rich relish.

 - Garlic, fresh – raw, minced garlic is a must for this relish recipe.